JuliaBonGon/About-me-Markdown-exercise-/Readme.md

-# Julia, currently in "development"...
+# Julia, under "construction"...
 _________

 ## Who am I?
 I'm a Spanish woman, mother of two, living in Belgium.
 I hate the weather here but luckily I **love** 🍫 :).

-I studied translation and interpreting, never worked as such but in customer expericience roles and now I'm a motivated jr web developer learner.
+I studied translation and interpreting,  I never worked as such but instead alwas in customer expericience roles and now I'm a motivated jr web developer learner.
-I have absolute no previous knowledge but I'm taking this challenge. 💪
+I have absolute no previous knowledge but I'm taking this challenge. 💪 I have compete in a lot of different water sports: swimming, synchronyzed swimming, underwater hockey, monofin.
 ________

 ## Which are my 3 most surprisingly skills?